 Day 1:

-- In a clean mason jar, mix 1 cup of flour with ½ cup of filtered water.
+- In a clean mason jar, mix 30 grams of rye flour with 30 grams of filtered water.

 - Stir until combined.